What You Need to Know About Running a Dive Bar

 Drinks and Decorations

 Running a dive bar doesn’t require muscles.
 You need to use your brains.
 Don’t encourage or be involved in fist fights or other activities that might get the attention of the police.
-You can call a cab if you have to get somebody out of your place.
+You can call a cab to get somebody out of your place.
 Another way is to suggest the idea of calling the police.
 You can get your phone and act like you’re calling the authorities.

 Comment